judekigsepc/judekigsepc/README.md

 Whether it's creating tools that make lives easier, empowering businesses, or educating others, my mission is to **harness tech for a better tomorrow**.

 ### 🛠️ My Toolbox
-- **Languages:** JavaScript, Python (soon!), HTML, CSS
+- **Languages:** Typescript, Go, HTML, CSS
-- **Frameworks & Libraries:** React, Node.js, Express, Mongoose
+- **Frameworks & Libraries:** React, Node.js, Express, Mongoose, Wails
 - **Databases:** MongoDB
 - **Other Tools:** Figma, Tailwind CSS, Git

 ### 🌟 Side Hustles
-- 💼 Designing a **focused e-commerce platform** for clothing businesses
+- 💼 Developing **bultin** - a structured student discussion board

 ### 🎯 My Goals
-- Build solutions that transform industries and help communities thrive
+- Be the change I want to see

 ### 📚 About Me
 - 🖥️ **Obsessed with technology**: Every line of code, every debug session, every "aha!" moment drives me.
-- 🎥 **Anime lover**: Anime is just good.
 - 🌐 **Always learning**: From new frameworks to emerging trends, I'm all in.

 ---

 ### 🤝 Let’s Connect!
-- 💬 Got a cool idea or project?
-Let’s collaborate!
+- 💬 I have lots of cool ideas! lets collab
 - 🌟 Open to contributions, discussions, and sharing knowledge.